UMIT2Lab/iGem/README.md

 - **Xiao Hu**: [hu961@purdue.edu](mailto:hu961@purdue.edu)
 - **Dr. Umit Karabiyik**: [umit@purdue.edu](mailto:umit@purdue.edu)

+## Funding

+This tool is developed under the project funded by BJA with the Award # 15PBJA-21-GK-03996-INTE.

 ---

 Thank you for using iGem!
 We hope it helps streamline your forensic investigations.